CityOfZion/neon-js/README.md

 This the Neon Wallet's JS SDK for the NEO blockchain platform.
 It is currently in use by [Neon](https://github.com/CityOfZion/neon-wallet/).

+Visit the [docs](https://cityofzion.io/neon-js) to learn how to use this library!

 ## Getting started

 ### Installation